Saved by the Bell: Soundtrack

-List of Saved By the Bell novels
+List of Saved by the Bell novels

-There have been 21 novelizations based on the show, released by the publisher Boxtree Ltd, all written by Beth Cruise.
-The books all feature the main cast, and have the same storylines that relate to the main-plots in the TV shows.
+There have been 22 standalone novels based on the show, all written by Beth Cruise (a pseudonym used by the American author Beth Henderson).
+The first 16 were published by Collier Books in the USA, a Macmillan imprint.
+The final 6 were published by Aladdin Paperbacks, a Simon & Schuster imprint.
+All 22 novels were later republished by Boxtree Ltd in the UK.
+The books all feature the main cast, and have storylines that relate to (but often differ from and expand) the main plots in the TV shows.
+The list below is given in the order provided by the original publishers (Collier and then Aladdin), although this is not strictly the order in which the books were first published: by the time Bayside Madness was released in 1993, for instance, at least five other titles had already been published the previous year.
+Collier Books only introduced a numbered order (including numbers on front covers) with book 12, Computer Confusion, in 1994.
+Boxtree added numbers to its front covers at least as early as book 10, Kelly's Hero, which it published in 1995.

 Several unofficial books relating to the show have also been published.

 Comic books

 In 1992, Harvey Comics published a short-lived Saved by the Bell Comic series.
 Seven issues were released, including a Christmas and a Summer special.
 The comic was generally not well-received, with comic book critic Matt D. Wilson saying "its character likenesses for the show's starts were rough at best."

 In 2014, Lion Forge Comics announced that its new all-ages imprint, ROAR Comics, would publish a new Saved by the Bell comic.
 Set initially during the gang's freshman year of high school, the comic serves as a modern update to the classic series.
 It premiered in March 2014 alongside ROAR's adaptation of Punky Brewster.